JowenGonzales/sti-online-reviewer-lessons/README.md

 ```
 Download and Extract the 'CoderDocs-BS5-v2.0.zip'

-Copy the files inside the 'final contents' folder, inside the extracted 'CoderDocs-BS5-v2.0.zip.
+Open the 'final contents' folder and copy its files inside the extracted 'CoderDocs-BS5-v2.0.zip.
 ```
 ## Note:
 ```